madhavanrayzz/web_methods/host-header-attackes/host_methods_labs.md

 Lab1:
-inject a duplicate host header, then see in the response reflected or not then, inject a dup host and check the header value is refleected in respose or not, if means then
+inject a duplicate host header, then see in the response reflected or not then, inject a dup host and check the header value is refleected in respose or not, if means then add  an anything with path tooo